marcourias/cpp_projects/README.md

 ### Contributing

 If you have ideas for improvements or would like to contribute to this project, please follow the guidelines in the CONTRIBUTING.md file.

+## Project 3: Data Structures in C++ - Array Sorting and Search

+This C++ program demonstrates various operations related to arrays, including sorting and searching algorithms.
+It serves as an educational example for understanding basic data structures and algorithms in C++.
+The program includes the following features:

+### Features

+1. **Array Management**: Allows users to create, populate, and display arrays of names and corresponding numeric values (representing grades or scores).

+2. **Sorting Algorithms**: Implements four sorting algorithms:
+   - Bubble Sort
+   - Insertion Sort
+   - Selection Sort
+   - Quicksort

+3. **Search Algorithms**: Provides three search algorithms:
+   - Linear Search
+   - Binary Search
+   - Interpolation Search

+4. **Interactive Menu**: Utilizes an interactive menu system for user-friendly interaction.

+### Usage

+1. Run the program and choose from the menu options to perform various operations.

+### Compilation

+You can compile and run the program using a C++ compiler.
+For example, using g++: